China Aerospace Science and Technology Corporation Demo Flight Long March 12A

 Core LM-12A F1

 The Long March 12A first stage booster performed its entry burn with issues and the booster crashed within several kilometers of the landing pad.
-Booster LM-12A F1 last launched 12/23/2025 and has seen 0 successful launches and landings.
+Reusable booster LM-12A F1 last flew on 12/23/2025 and has completed 0 successful launch and landing missions.
 First stage booster used on the 1st flight of CASC's Long March 12A rocket.
 Booster attempted to land downrange on its dedicated landing pad, but the entry-landing burn was abnormal and it impacted the ground several kilometers from the landing pad.

 Long March 12A Landing Site - CZ-12A LZ